Ahmed-log11/face-to-morse-game/README.md

 - Type cd frontend and press Enter to move into the frontend folder.

 - Type npm install and press Enter.
 Wait for it to finish.

+# ▶️ How to Run the Game
+You must run two terminals at once:

+Terminal 1 (Backend): cd backend then node index.js

+Terminal 2 (Frontend): cd frontend then npm run dev

+Open the link provided in Terminal 2 (usually http://localhost:5173) to play.

+#🛡️ GitHub Safety Rules
+To make sure the game stays playable at all times:

+Create a Branch: Before you start a task, create your own "workspace": git checkout -b [your-name]-[task-name] (Example: git checkout -b ahmad-ui-fix)

+Push to your Branch: When saving, use: git push origin [your-branch-name]

+The Merge: Once your feature is working perfectly, tell the Team Lead.
+We will merge your branch into the main code together.